senlin/pinyin-slugs/README.md

 The original plugin can basically only be used on Chinese only websites; as soon as you install it on a bi/multilingual site it messes up the slugs of the non-Chinese languages.

-This fork has been adapted by my ex-colleague [Denis Cao](caoyongsheng@gmail.com) in such a way that the slugs of the non-Chinese language remain untouched and only the Chinese character slugs will be transformed into pinyin.
+This fork has been adapted by my ex-colleague [Denis Cao](https://github.com/caoyongsheng) in such a way that the slugs of the non-Chinese language remain untouched and only the Chinese character slugs will be transformed into pinyin.

 Chinese characters don't come out good in permalinks.
 Without the SO Pinyin Slugs plugin activated, the example post I made for the screenshot will get a slug like this: *%e6%90%9c%e7%b4%a2%e5%bc%95%e6%93%8e%e4%bc%98%e5%8c%96*.
 With the plugin the slug automatically becomes *sousuoyinqingyouhua*.

-Search engines such as [Baidu](http://www.baidu.com) obviously cannot make much of the first slug, but they can handle pinyin perfectly, especially when it is written as one long string without hyphens or underscores, which is the same as Chinese characters are written.
+Search engines such as [Baidu](http://www.baidu.com) obviously cannot make much of the first slug, but they can handle pinyin perfectly, especially when it is written as one long string without hyphens or underscores.

-The only setting SO Pinyin Slugs therefore has left is the length that you can limit to an x amount of letters.
+So instead of transforming "中国" into two separate words divided by a hyphen or an underscore (the original plugin has this as options), it is best transformed into "zhongguo".
+The only option SO Pinyin Slugs therefore has left is the length that you can limit to an x amount of letters.
 The default is 100, which should be plenty for most.

 ## Installation